elastic/support-diagnostics/README.md

 # Experimental - Monitoring Data Import

 Once you have an archive of exported monitoring data, you can import this into an ES 7 instance that has monitoring enabled.
 Only ES 7 is supported as a target cluster.
-* You will need an installed instance of the diagnostic utility installed.
+* You will need an installed instance of the diagnostic utility.
 This does not need to be on the same host as the ES monitoring instance, but it does need to be on the same host as the archive you wish to import since it will need to read the archive file.
 As with all other diag functions, a recent Java runtime must be installed.
 * This will only work with a monitoring export archive produced by the diagnostic utility.
-It will not work with a standard diagnostic bundle or something the customer puts together.
+It will not work with a standard diagnostic bundle or a custom archive.
 * The only required parameters are the host/login information for the monitoring cluster and the absolute path to the archive you wish to import.
   * `--input` _REQUIRED_ &nbsp;&nbsp;&nbsp;  Absolute path to the archive you wish to import.
 No symlinks, please.
 The name format will be similar to a standard diagnostic: `monitoring-export-<Datestamp>-<Timestamp>`.